MIB Payout Examples | Uninsured/Untraced Driver Accidents

 What Is The Motor Insurer’s Bureau And When Could I Claim?

-To learn more about making a road traffic accident claim and to receive potential MIB payout examples for successful cases, you can contact our advisors.
+Contact our advisors to learn more about making a road traffic accident claim and to receive potential MIB payout examples for successful cases.

 How Long Do I Have To Claim Through The MIB?

-For more advice on starting a claim or to learn more about MIB payout examples in the UK, please read on or contact our advisors for free.
+For more advice on starting a claim or about MIB payout examples in the UK, please read on or contact our advisors for free.

 Types Of MIB Claims We Can Help You With

-Generally, there are two main types of MIB claims.
-These are claims against uninsured drivers and claims against untraced drivers.
+There are generally two main types of MIB claims: against uninsured and untraced drivers.

 Untraced MIB claims are made possible through the Untraced Drivers’ Agreement.
-This gives motorists the right to claim through the MIB if they are involved in a “hit and run”.
-This is where someone hits you and they continue driving to avoid prosecution or legal action.
+This gives motorists the right to claim through the MIB if involved in a “hit and run”.
+This is where someone hits you and drives off.

 The MIB also makes it possible to claim against foreign drivers visiting the UK with their Green Card scheme.
-A Green Card is internationally recognised proof of insurance and will provide all relevant details that will allow you to make a claim.
-This is especially true of foreign lorries as in some countries, the trailer is registered separately.
+A Green Card is internationally recognised proof of insurance and will provide all relevant details allowing you to make a claim.
+This is especially true of foreign lorries, as the trailer is registered separately in some countries.

 If you believe you may have a claim, speak to our advisors for more information.